Girl Scouts of Central Indiana

 Girl Scouting builds girls of courage, confidence, and character who make the world a better place.
 Girl Scouts of Central Indiana makes it easy, meaningful, and fun for girls and volunteers to grow as leaders.

-We serve more than 40,000 girls across 45 central Indiana counties.
-In partnership with nearly 18,000 committed adult volunteers, girls develop qualities that will serve them all their lives, like leadership, strong values, social conscience, and conviction about their own potential and self-worth.
+We serve nearly 36,000 girls across 45 central Indiana counties.
+In partnership with nearly 15,000 committed adult volunteers, girls develop qualities that will serve them all their lives, like leadership, strong values, social conscience, and conviction about their own potential and self-worth.

 All girls in kindergarten through 12th grade are welcome.
 Adult volunteers are encouraged to become involved as well.